Lean In

 Lean In: Women, Work, and the Will to Lead is a 2013 book encouraging women to assert themselves at work and at home, co-written by business executive Sheryl Sandberg and media writer Nell Scovell.
-The book also helped inspire LeanIn.Org’s “Lean In Circles,” small peer groups in which women meet regularly to share experiences and build leadership skills.
+Five years after its release, the book had sold 4.2 million copies.

 Synopsis, by chapter

 The synopsis of the eleven chapters of the book is: